Search Posts

 The developments follow several tense days at City Hall after Mayor Kenneth Hopkins submitted a revised budget designed to remain within the city’s 4% levy cap after the Council rejected a budget that would have required over 7% tax increase, and returning the budget to the Mayor for revision.
 That revised proposal included suspending operations at the Cranston Senior Center — triggering emotional public reaction from seniors, residents, and council members.

-Late Tuesday, a city spokesperson told RINewsToday that officials had “found funding to restore” senior services.
+Late Tuesday, officials seem to have had “found funding to restore” senior services.

-“The Mayor just wasn’t going to put in another tax increase that the council wouldn’t pass otherwise we would end up in the same situation,” the spokesperson said.
+“The Mayor just wasn’t going to put in another tax increase that the council wouldn’t pass otherwise we would end up in the same situation,” we were told.

 The unconfirmed revised budget submitted by the administration projected a 4% levy increase, with the residential tax rate rising from $13.88 to $14.39 per $1,000 of assessed value.
 This is subject to change and still before the Council for adjustments and approval.